mguillem/JSErrorCollector/README.markdown

 Other information concerning JavaScript error capturing with WebDriver is available in this [blog post] [3].

-Features:
+### Features

- - provide access to JavaScript errors while running tests with a FirefoxDriver (in .NET)
+* Provide access to JavaScript errors while running tests with Selenium and the FirefoxDriver (in .NET)

+### Download and Install

+This is [available on NuGet](https://www.nuget.org/packages/JSErrorCollector/).
+Use the Package Manager Console in Visual Studio to install it:

+	Install-Package JSErrorCollector

-Usage in .NET test code:
+### Usage in .NET Test Code

 	FirefoxProfile ffProfile = new FirefoxProfile();
 	JavaScriptError.AddExtension(ffProfile);